Spring 3

 What we are reading:

-This half term we are reading Grandpa Bert and the Ghost Snatchers by Malorie Blackman.
+This half term we are reading Anisha: Accidental Detective by Serena Patel.
 Your child also has weekly access to our wonderful school library where they can choose a book to read for pleasure.

 ea8dda7c-1ebc-4a0a-b3f5-8d8f05be39dd.png